devonfw-sample/devon4j-kafka-employeeapp/README.md

 docker-compose up -d
 ```

 * Update the port number in the application.properties `messaging.kafka.common.bootstrapServers=localhost:9092`.
-Here it is localhost:9092, if you are using docker or anyother port number it is required to update here .
+For docker use `docker ps` to find out the mapped port number for the kafka container.